tilburgsciencehub/website/content/tutorials/other-category/implement-an-efficient-and-reproducible-workflow/analysis.md

 Now let's continue with a couple of modifications.
 You can directly start working on the practice questions below.

-!!! questions "Practice questions and answers"
+### Practice questions and answers

 1) Recall the powerful `makefile` we've introduced to you a while ago?
 Well, open the `makefile` in `src/analysis/` now and try to understand the steps of this stage of the pipeline!
 What happens, exactly?

 2) Let's open `preclean.R` (e.g., in RStudio).
 Try to understand what this script does.
 Then, filter the data only for tweets with `polarity>0`.

 3) Last, provide some summary statistics (`summary(dt$nwords)`) of the word count, and produce a histogram `hist(dt$nwords)` of it in the RMarkdown document.

 ## Watch the solution here